-Camp Sessions: run weekly, Sunday-Friday, June 8 - August 21st (understanding that many college students are not available the last week of camp)
+Camp Sessions: run weekly, Sunday-Friday, June 6 - August 20 (understanding that many college students are not available the last week or two of camp)

 Your work will require a great amount of energy and the Leadership Team at Chestnut Ridge is dedicated to creating time for you to be renewed throughout the summer.
 Part of this renewal comes in the form of worship and Bible study and part comes in regular time off.
 You will have regular time off assigned one night each week, and on the weekend beginning after the staff meeting Friday evening until 12:30 p.m. on Sunday.
 Every Sunday, we will meet at 12:30 p.m. for group discipleship time, followed by a team meeting.
 We count on you to make the most of this time away so that when you are actively counseling, the campers have a counselor who is rested, excited, and engaged.

 Housing and Meals